 - Do not use carpeting or upholstered furniture impacted by heavy smoke residue or debris.

 - Do not use food items or canned goods exposed to heat.

 - Do not turn on computers, televisions, stereos or electrical appliances until they have been cleaned and checked.

 - Do not touch anything.
 Oil from your hands can permeate upholstery, walls, and woodwork, causing additional damage.

 - Do not use any electrical fixtures, switches, or outlets.

 Choosing the Right Restoration Contractor

-When you have a fire to your home or business the rebuild process can be long and very specialized, for these reasons and many more it is important you make sure you choose the right restoration contractor.
+When you have a fire to your home or business the rebuilding process can be long and very specialized, for these reasons and much more it is important you make sure you choose the right restoration contractor.
 Many times homeowners want to choose a friend, builder, construction company or others who don’t have the fire damage restoration experience.
-Dealing with the fire damage to the structure, smoke odor, charring of wood are all areas that a restoration contractor, like First Restoration Services specializes in.
+Dealing with the fire damage to the structure, smoke odor, charring of wood are all areas that a restoration contractor, like First Restoration Services, specializes in.
 Read more here Choosing the right restoration contractor.